Daniel Goldhagen: Hitler's Willing Executioners

-The book sparked controversy in the press and academic circles.
+The book sparked controversy in the press and academic circles, in America and internationally.
 Several historians characterized its reception as an extension of the Historikerstreit, the German historiographical debate of the 1980s that sought to explain Nazi history.
-The book was a "publishing phenomenon", achieving fame in both the United States and Germany despite being criticized by some historians, who called it ahistorical and, according to Holocaust historian Raul Hilberg, "totally wrong about everything" and "worthless".
+The book was a "publishing phenomenon", achieving fame in both the United States and Germany despite being criticized by some historians, who called it ahistorical.

+Historians' criticisms of the book centered on three shortcomings: It did not provide convincing evidence to support its basic premise, that the vast majority of "ordinary" Germans willingly took part in the Holocaust (and that they had done so because of their uniquely German, "eliminationist anti-Semitic mind-set"); it focused on the genocidal behavior of Reserve Police Battalion 101, and without further explanation or rationale, extrapolated the genocidal behavior of that single police unit to all of German society; Goldhagen cherry-picked his primary and secondary sources, and entirely ignored evidence that did not support his thesis.

 Due to its alleged "generalizing hypothesis" about Germans, it has been characterized as anti-German.
-The Israeli historian Yehuda Bauer claims that "Goldhagen stumbles badly", "Goldhagen's thesis does not work", and charges "... that the anti-German bias of his book, almost a racist bias (however much he may deny it), leads nowhere".
+The Israeli historian Yehuda Bauer claims that "Goldhagen stumbles badly" and "Goldhagen's thesis does not work", and charges "that the anti-German bias of his book, almost a racist bias (however much he may deny it), leads nowhere".
 The American historian Fritz Stern denounced the book as unscholarly and full of racist Germanophobia.
-Hilberg summarised the debates, "by the end of 1996, it was clear that in sharp distinction from lay readers, much of the academic world had wiped Goldhagen off the map".
+Raul Hilberg summarised the debates, "by the end of 1996, it was clear that in sharp distinction from lay readers, much of the academic world had wiped Goldhagen off the map".